 As long ago as 1870, Cornell offered courses in industrial chemistry, but it wasn't until 1930 that Fred H. "Dusty" Rhodes set up a true chemical engineering curriculum which transformed into the School of Chemical Engineering within the College of Engineering.

 The Smith School's early focus on undergraduate education and professional training has expanded to include a vigorous research program.
 Faculty research interests have led to extensive interdisciplinary associations with other research centers and programs at Cornell.
 The student body has changed, too.
-The Smith School's first female Ph.D. candidate graduated in 1967; now, nearly half of our students are women.
+The Smith School's first female Ph.D. candidate graduated in 1967; now, over half of our students are women.

 A Conversation with Professor Peter Harriott